 1. How much is the beauty industry worth in 2019?

 Nowadays, the beauty industry’s worth has been estimated at about $532 billion, which is an indicator that it’s growing faster than ever before and is one of the most lucrative existing industries.
 It helps that millennials don’t hesitate do spend money on beauty innovations, and they generally buy into the powerful marketing tricks you’ll see in so many beauty commercials.
+The beauty industry statistics from 2020 will certainly show even more impressive numbers in that year.

 2. How big is the beauty industry?